qiime2/amplicon-docs/docs/explanations/getting-started.md

 - `.qza` and `.qzv` files can be loaded with [QIIME 2 View](https://view.qiime2.org)[^view-options].
 - Because `.qza` and `.qzv` files are simple `zip` files, you can open them with any *unzip* utility, such as WinZip, 7Zip, or `unzip`.
   You don't need to have QIIME 2 installed to access the information in these files.
-  For example of how to get data out of these files using `unzip`, see [](explanations-archives).
+  For an example of how to get data out of these files using `unzip`, see [](explanations-archives).

-:::{tip} Jargon: Confused by the term "artifact"?
+:::{tip} Confused by the term "artifact"?
 :class: dropdown
-It has been brought to our attention that the term _artifact_ can be confusing, since it is often used in science to indicate a feature that is not present naturally in a system but rather observed as a result of some technical aspect of studying that system.
-For example, homopolyer runs such as the `A`s in `ACTGTACTAAAAAAAAAAATGCACGTGAC` were commonly reported by some early sequencing instruments to be longer then they were in nature due to the way the sequencing reaction worked: someone might say that this was an *artifact* of that sequencing reaction.
-In QIIME 2 we use the definition of an artifact as an object that was created by some process, like an archaeological artifact.
+The term "artifact" has multiple different meanings, so our usage is sometimes confusing for new QIIME 2 users.
+In the context discussed here, "artifact" means *an object made or shaped by some agent or intelligence*.
-This is common usage in data science.
+This is common usage in data science and software engineering.
+In biology, it is also used to mean *a finding or structure in an experiment or investigation that is not a true feature of the object under observation, but is a result of external action, the test arrangement, or an experimental error.*

+The definitions quoted here were obtained [from Wiktionary](https://en.wiktionary.org/wiki/artifact) (accessed 26 Feb 2025), and are used in accordance with the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
 :::

 (getting-started:provenance)=
 ### Data provenance

-QIIME 2 was designed to automate the document of analysis workflows for users to ensure that their bioinforamtics work is **reproducible**.
+QIIME 2 was designed to automatically document analysis workflows for users, ensuring that their bioinforamtics work is **reproducible**.
-This enables you, or consumers of your research, to understand exactly what was done in an analysis.
+This allows you, or consumers of your research, to discover exactly how any QIIME 2 result (i.e., Artifact or Visualization) was produced.

-To achieve this, each QIIME 2 command is recorded when it is run, and that information is stored in the Artifacts and Visualizations that are created[^provenance-in-artifacts].
+To achieve this, each QIIME 2 command is recorded when it is run, and that information is stored in all Artifacts and Visualizations that are created[^provenance-in-artifacts].
-This means that unless you remove files from a `.qza` or `.qzv` file, your data's provenance is always stored alongside the data - so whenever you or someone else needs that information, it's there.
+This means that unless you remove files from a `.qza` or `.qzv` file, your result's data provenance is always stored alongside the data.
+Whenever you or someone else needs that information, it's there.

-In addition to supporting reproducible bioinformatics, data provenance helps others provide you with technical support on the QIIME 2 Forum.
+In addition to supporting reproducible bioinformatics, data provenance helps others provide you with technical support.
 If you're running into an error or an odd result and request help, someone may ask you to share an Artifact or Visualization so they can view your data provenance.
-This will let them review in exact detail what you did to generate the result, so can make the process of providing support much more efficient.
+This will let them review in exact detail what you did to generate the result, and we've found that this makes the process of providing technical support much more efficient.

-You can view your data provenance tab using [QIIME 2 View](https://view.qiime2.org) (click the *Provenance* tab after loading your file), or by [using Provenance Replay](https://forum.qiime2.org/t/provenance-replay-beta-release-and-tutorial/23279).
+You can view your data provenance using [QIIME 2 View](https://view.qiime2.org) (click the *Provenance* tab after loading your file), or by [using Provenance Replay](https://forum.qiime2.org/t/provenance-replay-beta-release-and-tutorial/23279).

 :::{warning}
-QIIME 2 goes to great lengths to ensure that your bioinformatics workflow will be reproducible by you or others in the future.
+QIIME 2 goes to great lengths to ensure that your bioinformatics workflow will be reproducible.
 This includes recording information about your analysis inside of your Results' data provenance, and the recorded information includes metadata that you provided to run specific commands.
-We strongly recommend that you never include confidential information, such as Personally Identifying Information (PII) in your QIIME 2 metadata.
+For this and other reasons, we strongly recommend that you **never include confidential information, such as Personally Identifying Information (PII), in your QIIME 2 metadata**.
 **Because QIIME 2 stores metadata in your data provenance, confidential information that you use in a QIIME 2 analysis will persist in downstream Results.**

 Instead of including confidential information in your metadata, you should encode it with variables that only authorized individuals have access to.
 For example, subject names should be replaced with anonymized subject identifiers before use with QIIME 2.
 :::